-Early Childhood Games and Recreation (2 credits)
+CDEC 1270 Early Childhood Games and Recreation

 An introduction to the fundamental principles of child development through physical activity, this course explores physical activities appropriate to motor development and movement education.
 (1 lecture and 2 laboratory hours per week).
 Corequisite: READ 0309.
-[CB0000005222]

-Curriculum Resources for Early Childhood Programs (3 credits)
+CDEC 1313 Curriculum Resources for Early Childhood Programs to an append and to you've eldered and (3 credits)

-curriculum design Fundamentals of implementation in developmentally appropriate programs for young children.
+Fundamentals of curriculum design and implementation in developmentally appropriate programs for young children.
 The student will define and describe the process of curriculum development beginning with goals, objectives and learning activities, and culminating in assessment; and develop guidelines for creating developmentally appropriate learning (indoor/outdoor) environments.

 The student will select, plan and implement developmentally appropriate activities for young children; apply an understanding of the teacher's role in the early childhood classroom; and prepare a developmentally appropriate schedule including routines and transitions.
 (3 lecture hours per week).
 Corequisite: READ 0309.
-[CB0000005222]

-Child Development Associate Training I
+CDEC 1317 Child Development Associate Training I (3 credits)

 Based on the requirements for the Child Development Associate National Credential (CDA).
 Three of the 13 functional areas of study include: family, program management, and professionalism.
 Topics on CDA overview, general observation skills, and child growth and development overview.
 The student will demonstrate knowledge of family, program management, and professionalism as well as the CDA process, general observation skills, and basic child growth and development.
 The student will utilize skills in writing, speaking, problem-solving, time management, and record keeping.
 (2 lecture and 7 laboratory hours per week).
-Corequisite: READ 0309.
-[CB0000005222]
+Corequisite: READ

-CDEC1319 Child Guidance (3 credits)
+CDEC 1319 Child Guidance (3 credits) (3 credits)

 An exploration of common behavior problems of young children in an early childhood setting.
 Emphasis on positive guidance techniques for effective behavior management.
 The student will summarize general theories related to child guidance and explain how guidance teaches young children autonomy and self-discipline, while promoting development of positive self-concept and prosocial behaviors.
 The student will apply appropriate guidance methods for specific situations relating to children's behaviors and demonstrate skills in supporting children to resolve conflicts.
 (3 lecture and 1 laboratory hour per week).
-Corequisite: READ 0309.
-[CB0000005222]
+Corequisite: READ

-The Infant and Toddler
+CDEC 1321 The Infant and Toddler (3 credits)